OHDSI/ETL-CMS/README.md

-# ETL-CMS version 1.0.1
+# ETL-CMS version 2.0.0
-Release date: August 3, 2016
+Release date: May 7, 2018

-This project contains the source code to convert the public Centers for Medicare & Medicaid Services (CMS) Data Entrepreneurs' [Synthetic Public Use File](<https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html>) (DE-SynPUF) to .csv files suitable for loading into an OMOP Common Data Model v5 database.
+This project contains the source code to convert the public Centers for Medicare & Medicaid Services (CMS) Data Entrepreneurs' [Synthetic Public Use File](<https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html>) (DE-SynPUF) to .csv files suitable for loading into an OMOP Common Data Model v5.2 database.

 The DE-SynPUF dataset contains 2.33 million synthetic patients, and we anticipate that this resource will be useful for researchers in